andydandy74/Journalysis/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **What is the problem that needs solving?**
 (Please fill in.
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...])
+Example: I'm always frustrated when [...])

 **How would you like to see it solved?**
 (Please fill in.
 A clear and concise description of what you want to happen.)